 Not boneless, skinless chicken breasts, mind you, but the dark meat of a chicken which is mineral rich and full of very nourishing fat.

-Soaked Corn The Mainstay of the Seminole Diet
+Soaked Corn The Mainstay of the Seminole Tribe

 The corn was pounded into a coarse, cracked flour, soaked in weak lye water obtained from wood ash and then cooked over low to medium heat for 3-4 hours into a soup called sofkey.

 The lye increased the nutrient availability of the corn, most notably niacin.
 Since sofkey was the mainstay of the Seminole diet, release of the niacin from the corn via soaking was absolutely critical to health.